kubabuda/ecat_servo/docs/Benchmarks.md

 ## SOES

-What is measured: polled `ecat_slv()`, results are spewn on serial port.
+Measured is how long does polled `ecat_slv();` take from start to return.
 No interrupts, should be more deterministic and consistent.
 STM32F405 at 168 MHz

 ### LAN9252